- World of Tanks Blitz is a smaller-scale version of World of Tanks. for both PC and mobile.

 Here’s everything you need to know about World of Tanks Blitz on Windows 7, so make sure to check it out.

-Everything you need to know about World of Tanks Blitz for Windows 7
+What is there to know about World of Tanks Blitz?

 - System requirements and how to download